 Esterházy Palace

-The construction was increased by extensions and decorated with many elements.
-The windows of the upper floor were made in the form of a cello.
-There were 126 rooms in the palace, each of which was distinguished by its beauty and style.
-The most impressive beauty was the Banquet Hall, the main decoration of which was the image of Apollo on the ceiling, figures symbolizing the season were placed in the corners of the room.
+The building was enlarged with outbuildings and decorated with many elements.
+The windows of the upper floor were made in the shape of a cello.
+The palace had 126 rooms, each of which was distinguished by its beauty and style.
+The most impressive beauty was the Banquet Hall, the main decoration of which was the image of Apollo on the ceiling, and figures symbolizing the season were placed in the corners of the room.

-In a separate two-story house lived and created by composer Joseph Haydn, who wrote hundreds of symphonies to the prince.
+The composer Joseph Haydn, who wrote hundreds of symphonies to the prince, lived and worked in a separate two-story house.

-The whole elite of the society gathered in Esterhazi Castle for magnificent receptions, opera and concert performances.
-But after the death of Prince Miklos, starting in 1790, the castle was abandoned and gradually began to lose its brilliance.
-During World War II, the building was badly damaged, valuable items and furniture were lost and stolen.
-In 1957, the castle was restored, the park was put in order, and the interior was partially restored.
-To date, one part of Esterhazi Castle acts as a museum, and the other as a hotel.
+The entire elite of society gathered at Esterhazy Castle for lavish receptions, opera and concert performances.
+But after the death of Prince Miklos, starting in 1790, the castle was abandoned and gradually began to lose its luster.
+During the Second World War, the building was severely damaged, valuables and furniture were lost and stolen.
+In 1957, the castle was renovated, the park was put in order, and the interior was partially restored.
+Today, one part of Esterhazy Castle operates as a museum, and the other as a hotel.
 In the museum you can learn about the life and work of composer Joseph.

-At the main entrance of the palace, forged gates, which are art of the 18th century, are delighted.
-In summer, festivals are held dedicated to the memory of composer Joseph Haydn.
+At the main entrance of the palace, wrought-iron gates, which are an art of the 18th century, delight.
+In the summer, festivals dedicated to the memory of composer Joseph Haydn are held.

-You can plunge into the atmosphere of past centuries and enjoy the perception of the beauty of the Esterhazi Palace on any day of the week except Monday.
+You can immerse yourself in the atmosphere of past centuries and enjoy the beauty of the Esterhazy Palace on any day of the week, except Monday.

 Esterházy Palace Esterházy Palace Esterházy Palace Esterházy Palace Esterházy Palace Esterházy Palace